 - No “gadgets” available, thus I could not for instance RSS this blog to my websites if I migrate to “New Sites”.

-- Sites are not stored with Google Drive and not their own dedicated storage under Google Sites (sites.google.com).
+- Sites are now stored with Google Drive and not their own dedicated storage under Google Sites (sites.google.com) as in “Classic”.
 If like me, you have thousands of files in Google Drive, organizing files for “New Sites” is that much harder.

 - And the list goes on…..